jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Operation-Guide/Dispatch-Rule-Settings.md

 ## Notes

 1. Pre-configuration of forwarding rules of businesses to be protected is required.
+2. After protection scheduling rules are configured, only CNAME provided by protection scheduling rules are configured for CNAME resolution records of DNS, and it is unnecessary to use CNAME produced with forwarding rules.
-2. Time for scheduling to Anti-DDoS Pro is limited by the effective time of DNS TTL.
+3. Time for scheduling to Anti-DDoS Pro is limited by the effective time of DNS TTL.
-3. To avoid direct attack against cloud IP after the cloud IP is exposed, you are suggested to add backup IP.
+4. To avoid direct attack against cloud IP after the cloud IP is exposed, you are suggested to add backup IP.
 Normally, in case of any attack, direct access to cloud IP will be returned to the backup IP through Anti-DDoS Pro.
 The separation of cloud IP for normal use and back-to-origin IP used in case of attack can effectively improve the availability of business.
-4. Due to the limit of DNS effective time, there is latency in switch from origin server to Anti-DDoS Pro in case of attack traffic, and when super high traffic directly attacks cloud IP, cloud IP may be blocked by the operator, so please guarantee that the business will not be impacted in case that any individual IP is blocked by the operator.
+5. Due to the limit of DNS effective time, there is latency in switch from origin server to Anti-DDoS Pro in case of attack traffic, and when super high traffic directly attacks cloud IP, cloud IP may be blocked by the operator, so please guarantee that the business will not be impacted in case that any individual IP is blocked by the operator.